Jesse A. Fernández

 Jesse A. Fernández (December 7, 1925 – March 13, 1986) was a Cuban artist, photographer, and photojournalist.
 He was an art director of Visión Magazine in New York City and a photographer for the Revolución newspaper in Havana, Cuba.
 Fernández was granted the Cintas Foundation Fellowship for painting in 1967 and 1975.

+Born in Cuba, Fernández grew up in Spain.
+He studied electronic engineering in Philadelphia and began painting in 1945.
+He moved New York City in 1947 where he became part of the art scene before travelling to Medellin, Colombia in 1952 where he photographing Native Americans in Guajira for four months.
+In 1957, he took part as a photographer in the filming of Nazarín de Luis Buñuel in Mexico.
+His photographs were published in Life, Esquire, Paris Match, Jours of France, Pageant, Cosmopolitan, Evergreen Review, Time Magazine, The New York Times, and the Herald Tribune.
+In 1958, he accepted the artistic director position for Visión magazine.
+Fernández also worked as a photographer for the Revolución newspaper and its weekly magazine, the Lunes of Revolución.
+In 1960, he returned to New York City started painting again and began, teaching at the School Visual Arts.
+In 1969, he started to alternate his work in New York with stays in San Juan, Puerto Rico.
+During this period he wrote as an art critic for several publications.
+Fernández exhibited at the D’Arcy Gallery of New York, the El Morro gallery in San Juan, the museum of the University of Puerto Rico, and at the Alliance Française and Botello gallery in San Juan.
+In the late 1970s and early 1980s he took part in several exhibitions, in Basel, Madrid, Paris, and Caracas, Venezuela.
+Fernández died in 1987.
+His work was is held in several collections.
+In 2003, the Reina Sofia in Madrid did a retrospective of his work.

 Biography

 Jesse Antonio Fernández was born in Havana, Cuba on December 7, 1925.
 He and his family moved to Asturias, Spain in the late 1920s to escape the repressive leadership of Cuban leader Gerardo Machado.
 They returned to Cuba in December 1936 to escape the Spanish Civil War.
 In 1942, Fernández left for Philadelphia to study electronic engineering.
 In 1945, he returned to Cuba, and devoted himself to painting.
 In 1947, Fernández returned the United States, settling in New York City.
 He registered with the Art Students League, where he studied painting with George Grosz and Preston Dickinson.
 In 1948, Fernández met painter Wifredo Lam, who introduced him to several European painters living in New York City at the time, including Marcel Duchamp and Esteban Francés.
 In 1949, Fernández's daughter Yolanda was born in New York City.
 In 1952, Fernández travelled to Medellin, Colombia, where he was influenced to begin studying photography.
 In 1954, Fernández worked for Propaganda Epoca, a Colombian advertising agency, where he met Fernando Botero and Gabriel Garcia Márquez.